-After a hugely successful first season in the Allianz Premier 15s, Exeter Chiefs Women are looking to kick on and solidify their place at the summit of Women's Rugby.
+After a hugely successful start to their time in the Allianz Premier 15s, now Allianz PWR, Exeter Chiefs Women are looking to kick on and solidify their place at the summit of Women's Rugby.